chidiwilliams/chidiwilliams.com/content/post/the-temporal-dead-zone-in-javascript.md

 }
 ```

-`showA` "captures" the value of the globally-defined variable `a`.
-And the scope of the second declaration is limited to the block.
+`showA` "captures" the value of the globally-defined variable `a`, and the scope of the second declaration is limited to the block.
 So, the program prints "global" twice.

 When I first came across this program, I thought its behaviour seemed consistent with how I understood other languages worked.
 For example, we may rewrite in Go as: